 The latest one is something called the FATCA declaration.
 For the uninitiated, this acronym stands for “Foreign Account Tax Compliance Act”.
 India and United States of America have an agreement under which the governments of the two countries will exchange information on taxable transactions by residents in the respective countries.
 So far, so good… but what gets my goat is the declaration to be signed by every Bharatiya whenever she opens a demat account or commences mutual fund trading, specifying her country of citizenship and place of residence.

-I am all for unearthing stashing of black money in safe tax havens, but getting over 99% of Bharatiyas, many of whom have not even crossed the Palk Straits or the Wagah check post, to sign one more silly document is surely the height of bureaucratic stupidity.
+I am all for unearthing stashing of black money in safe tax havens, but getting over 99 percent of Bharatiyas, many of whom have not even crossed the Palk Straits or the Wagah check post, to sign one more silly document is surely the height of bureaucratic stupidity.
 More so, because these Bharatiyas generally transact through banking channels, where details about their citizenship, place of residence, etc. are already available with the banks.

 But even the meaninglessness of FATCA pales before that other abomination, inflicted on us by the mandarins of the Finance Ministry, infamously known as KYC.
 Used by banks, gas agencies, mobile companies and sundry others to harry the unsuspecting customer, KYC officially stands for Know Your Customer.
 To my mind, it stands for Keep You Confused.